When is Little Mix: The Search on TV?

 Unfortunately, applications closed for tickets for Little Mix: The Search in January.
 Since filming has completed, fans of the girl group will have to wait to see if there’s a second season to get in the audience to see their favourite group in action.

-Little Mix: The Search launches on BBC One on 26th September.
+Little Mix: The Search is on Saturdays and Sundays on BBC One.
 If you’re looking for more to watch, check out our TV Guide.